dortania/dortania.github.io/_posts/2020-11-10-bigsur-new.md

       * WhateverGreen's DRM and -cdfon patches
 * Many Ivy Bridge and Haswell SMBIOS were dropped
   * See above for what SMBIOS to choose
-* Ivy Bridge iGPUs were dropped
+* Ivy Bridge iGPUs are to be dropped
+  * Currently in 11.0.1, these drivers are still present
 * BCM4331 and BCM43224 support was dropped
   * Solution listed here: [Legacy Wireless Kexts](https://github.com/khronokernel/IO80211-Patches)
 * X79 and X99 require SSDT-UNC